Colorectal Cancer Screening

 Up to 90 percent of colon and rectal cancers can be prevented through lifestyle changes and the early detection and removal of precancerous polyps and early stage cancers — often long before any symptoms appear.

 UCI Health polyp detection rates are among the highest in the nation.
 Our gastroenterologists are among the most experienced at performing colonoscopies safely and painlessly.
+Our experts are now pairing artificial intelligence software with colonoscopies to boost the detection rate of cancerous and precancerous polyps.

 Call our experienced UCI Health colorectal diseases team today at 844-824-2656 to schedule your colorectal cancer screening test.